I have lost count of nights with a blinking cursor and a blank page. I want a strong article, but ambition without a first move is a trap.

 Your article writing format will differ depending on your audience and desired publication.

-Copy an article from your chosen platform into the Hemmingway Editor.
-This crafty tool will show you the article’s readability.
+Copy an article from your chosen platform into the Hemingway Editor or Surfer's Content Editor to check readability.
+These tools will show you the article's readability grade, helping you match the right level for your audience.

 If the article is written well, aim for a similar reading score.
 However, a poor readability score does not always mean the article is constructed poorly—it could mean it uses more complicated jargon and technical terms.